We are — very slowly — exploring Edinburgh.

 Climbing further up the hillside, the ice began to creep its way into the paths and before long our trainer soles were slipping and we struggled to get a foothold.

 We weren’t the only ones.
 As we came to the last climb, the path was silver ice, and had already claimed a few victims who were sitting on the ground in embarrassment.
 We slipped on.

 To my surprise, we had to pull ourselves up the exposed rock to reach the top of Arthur’s Seat.
 On the north side, there was a ribbon of scalable rock where a bottleneck of walkers slithered down.
 Finally, we found a gap and pulled ourselves to the trig point at the summit.

 What can I say that’s not already been said about Arthur’s Seat?

-I’ll tell you one thing… and it sort of made me despair about my generation.
-About half of those who made it to the top were taking selfies.
+One thing you don’t read in the guidebooks is the atmosphere at the top.
+Many were taking selfies.
 Not staring at the expanse of Edinburgh stretching before them, not pinpointing the geometric lines of the castle, not even spotting the snow coming towards the hill from the Pentlands.
-Making sure they got that perfect shot of themselves seemed more important than taking it all in (standing starfish on top of the trig point was a particular favourite).

 For some, making sure they got that perfect shot of themselves at the summit seemed more important than taking in the actual experience.
 It made me wonder.

 Forget the selfies, the Seat is a breath of fresh air in the centre of the city.

 A quasi-countryside escape from the city, the loch bellies muffling street noises and the fresh air at the summit masking the pollution below.
 I thought the walk up Arthur’s Seat was pretty perfect.